A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Applications

-As quantum relative entropy is jointly convex, if the set of free states $\mathcal{S}(\mathcal{H})$ is convex, then the relative entropy of resource is a convex optimization problem.
+As quantum relative entropy is jointly convex, if the set of free states $\mathcal{S}(\mathcal{H})$ is convex, then the relative entropy of a quantum resource is computed by solving a convex optimization problem.

-Before deriving a suitable algorithm for the relative entropy of resource, we will first show that the von Neumann entropy is not a suitable kernel to compute for this quantity. \begin{prop} Quantum relative entropy $S\divx{\rho}{\wc}$ with fixed first argument $\rho\in\mathcal{D}(\mathcal{H})$ is not smooth relative to von Neumann entropy. \end{prop} \begin{proof} It suffices to study the univariate scenario where $f(x)=-a\log(x)$, $\varphi(x)=x\log(x)$, and $a,x\geq0$.
+Before deriving a suitable algorithm to compute the relative entropy of a quantum resource, we will first show that the von Neumann entropy is not a suitable kernel to compute this quantity. \begin{prop} Quantum relative entropy $S\divx{\rho}{\wc}$ with fixed first argument $\rho\in\mathcal{D}(\mathcal{H})$ is not smooth relative to von Neumann entropy. \end{prop} \begin{proof} It suffices to study the univariate scenario where $f(x)=-a\log(x)$, $\varphi(x)=x\log(x)$, and $a,x\geq0$.
 The rest of the proof follows from~\cite[Appendix A]{li2019convergence}. \end{proof}

 Therefore, to apply mirror descent or PDHG, we need to find a different suitable kernel function.
 To do this, we will present a generalized result which can be applied to problems with similar objectives. \begin{thm} Consider a function $f:\mathbb{R}_{++}\rightarrow\mathbb{R}$ which is operator convex, i.e., for all $n\in\mathbb{N}$, $X,Y\in\mathbb{H}^n_{++}$ and $\lambda\in[0,1]$,